 Under the Oppenheimer Holdings Inc. 2006 Equity Incentive Plan, adopted December 11, 2006 and amended December 2011, and its 1996 Equity Incentive Plan, as amended March 10, 2005 (together "EIP"), the Compensation Committee of the Board of Directors of the Parent (the "Committee") could grant options to purchase Class A Stock, Class A Stock awards and restricted Class A Stock awards of the Parent to officers and key employees of the Company and its subsidiaries.
-Options were generally granted for a five-year term and generally vest at the rate of 25% of the amount granted on the second anniversary of the grant, 25% on the fourth anniversary of the grant and 25% six months before expiration.
+Options were generally granted for a five-year term and generally vest at the rate of 25% of the amount granted on the second anniversary of the grant, 25% on the third anniversary of the grant, 25% on the fourth anniversary of the grant and 25% six months before expiration.
 The EIP has been amended, restated and replaced by the OIP, discussed below.